Taurus TH9 Review: Is This Budget Gun Worth It?

 Is the Taurus TH9C a good pistol for beginners?

-Absolutely!
-Taurus TH9C offers you a user-friendly experience as a beginner shooter.
+Yes, Taurus TH9C is a good gun that offers you a user-friendly experience as a beginner shooter.
 The versatile SA/DA trigger system allows for ease of use and provides added safety features, making it a great pistol for someone just starting out with firearms.

 What is the construction of the Taurus TH9C?